Moses in rabbinic literature: The plagues

-Moses in dealing with Pharaoh always showed to him the respect due to a king.
-Moses was really the one selected to perform all the miracles; but as he himself was doubtful of his success, some of them were assigned to Aaron.
+In dealing with Pharaoh, Moses always showed him respect due to a king.
+Moses was really the one selected to perform all the miracles, but as he himself was doubtful of his success, some of them were assigned to Aaron.
 According to another version, Aaron and not Moses undertook to send the plagues and to perform all the miracles connected with the water and the dust.
-Because the water had saved Moses, and the dust had been useful to him in concealing the body of the Egyptian, it was not fitting that they should be the instruments of evil in Moses' hand.
+Because the water had saved Moses, and the dust had been useful to him in concealing the body of the Egyptian, it was not fitting that they should be the instruments of evil in Moses's hand.

 When Moses announced the last plague, he would not state the exact time of its appearance, saying merely ka-chatzot ("about midnight"), because he thought the people might make a mistake in the time and would then call him a liar.
-On the night of the Exodus, when Moses had killed his paschal lamb, all the winds of the world were blowing through paradise, carrying away its perfumes and imparting them to Moses' lamb so that the odor of it could be detected at a distance of forty days.
-During this night all the first-born, including the female first-born, were killed, with the exception of Pharaoh's daughter Bithiah, who had adopted Moses.
-Although she was a first-born child, she was saved through Moses' prayer.
+On the night of The Exodus, when Moses had killed his paschal lamb, all the winds of the world were blowing through paradise, carrying away its perfumes and imparting them to Moses's lamb so that the odor of it could be detected at a distance of forty days.
+During this night, all the first-born, including the female first-born, were killed, except Pharaoh's daughter Bithiah, who had adopted Moses.
+Although she was a first-born child, she was saved through Moses's prayer.

 The Exodus

-During the Exodus while all the people thought only of taking the gold and silver of the Egyptians, Moses endeavored to carry away boards for use in the construction of the future Temple, and to remove Joseph's coffin.
-Serah, Asher's daughter, told Moses that the coffin had been lowered into the Nile; whereupon Moses went to the bank of the river and cried: "Come up, Joseph" (according to another version, he wrote the name of God on a slip of paper, which he threw into the Nile), when the coffin immediately rose to the surface.
+During the Exodus, while all the people thought only of taking the gold and silver of the Egyptians, Moses endeavored to carry away boards for use in the construction of the future Temple, and to remove Joseph's coffin.
+Serah, Asher's daughter, told Moses that the coffin had been lowered into the Nile; after that, Moses went to the bank of the river and cried: "Come up, Joseph" (according to another version, he wrote the name of God on a slip of paper, which he threw into the Nile), when the coffin immediately rose to the surface.
 Another legend says that Joseph's coffin was among the royal tombs, the Egyptians guarding it with dogs whose barking could be heard throughout Egypt; but Moses silenced the dogs and took the coffin out.

-On arriving at the Red Sea, Moses said to God when commanded by Him to cleave the water: "You have made it a law of nature that the sea shall never be dry," whereupon God replied that at the Creation He had made an agreement with the sea as to the separation of its waters at this time.
+On arriving at the Red Sea, Moses said to God when commanded by God to cleave the water: "You have made it a law of nature that the sea shall never be dry," God replied that at the Creation God had agreed with the sea as to the separation of its waters at this time.

-When the Israelites saw Pharaoh and his army drown in the Red Sea, they wished to return to Egypt and set up a kingdom there; but Moses prevented them, urging them on by force.
+When the Israelites saw Pharaoh and his army drown in the Red Sea, they wished to return to Egypt and set up a kingdom there, but Moses prevented them, urging them on by force.
 He also removed the idols which the Israelites had brought with them from Egypt.